Skip to Content

 You’ll need a large pickup truck to haul a truck camper

-Winner: Travel trailers can be towed with a wider range of vehicle types including trucks, vans, SUVs, and even sedans.
-Truck campers can only be hauled with pickup trucks.
+Winner: Travel trailers can be towed with a wider range of vehicles.
+Truck campers can only be used with pickup trucks.

 Cost

-Truck campers are more expensive due to their more complex design.
-They have to be specially designed to fit perfectly in the bed of a pickup truck.
-This requires quite a bit of engineering.
+Truck campers are more expensive because the design is more complex.
+They have to be engineered to fit perfectly in the bed of a pickup truck.
+They also need to use lighter materials so the truck can carry them.
 Travel trailers are much simpler.
 They are just fiberglass boxes built on a simple frame with wheels.

 An airstream trailer in the showroom